On this page

 Gargling with salt water is another super easy remedy that works wonders.
 It helps calm inflammation in your throat and loosens up the phlegm, making it easier to cough out those brown specks.
 Mix half a teaspoon of salt in warm water, gargle for 30 seconds, and spit it out.
 Do this a few times a day, especially in the mornings, when mucus tends to build up the most.

-OTC expectorants and humidifiers
+OTC Expectorants and Humidifiers

 If your brown-colored phlegm feels like it just won’t budge, over-the-counter expectorants can really come in handy.
 These meds work by thinning the mucus, making it easier to cough up.
 Guaifenesin is the active ingredient you’ll want to look for—it basically turns that thick, sticky stuff into something easier to manage so you’re not constantly hacking away.
 And of course, always check with your doctor first before taking any medication.